la2050/archive/_projects/2015/building-a-better-la-helping-to-end-skid-row-through-jobs.md

   Union Rescue Mission provides a pathway to life transformation, jobs and housing for men, women and families experiencing homelessness on the streets of Los Angeles.
-'In one to three sentences, please describe your proposal.': >- At Union Rescue Mission, we propose that jobs are the first step to financial stability for those experiencing homelessness on the streets of Los Angeles.
-  The program we are proposing for this Grants Challenge is our Jobs Program, which helps the men and women we serve do just that – find good, living wage jobs.
-We propose that as recipients of this $100,000 grant we can expand our current program—and double the number of men and women securing employment (currently at 75) to 150 during 2016.
 Where will you be working?:
   - Central LA
   - East LA